Efficient first-principles approach to Gibbs free energy with thermal expansion: Theory

 where $B_{\rm{eq}}$ is the bulk modulus at $V_{\rm{eq}}$.
 The parameters $B_{\rm{eq}}$ and $V_{\rm{eq}}$ can be determined by evaluating $P(T, V_0)$ and its first derivative

-at $V_0$ from first principles.
+at $V_0$.
 The left-hand sides of Eqs.~(\ref{eos}) and (\ref{eos_derivative}) are numerically calculated from first principles.
 Thus, $B_{\rm eq}$ and $V_{\rm eq}$ are determined by solving the set of equations.
 For nonmagnetic materials, the Helmholtz free energy $F(T,V)$ within the Born-Oppenheimer approximation can be divided into the following contributions \cite{Fletcher1979-gf}

 where $E(T\!=\!0,V)$ is the internal energy at zero temperature except for the zero-point vibrational energy, $F_{\rm{ele}}$ is the electronic free energy defined as a change from the zero-temperature case, and $F_{\rm{vib}}$ is the vibrational free energy.
 For a given atomic configuration, $E(T\!=\!0,V)$ is calculated as the ground-state total energy from first principles.
 The electronic contributions to the free energy can be calculated within the finite-temperature DFT \cite{Grabowski2007-kw,Kormann2008-rq}.
 From the relation